dmbarbour/glas/docs/GlasDesign.md

 ### Transaction Machines

-Transaction machines have many benefits as a basis for applications and are an excellent fit for my visions of live coding reactive systems.
-With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. every 'try' or 'while' clause is essentially a transaction.
+Transaction machines have many benefits as an application architecture.
+They are an excellent foundation for my visions of live coding reactive systems.
 I describe this concept further in the [Glas Apps](GlasApps.md) document.

-It is feasible for command line verbs to support transaction machine behavior.
-If the program contains a long-running top-level loop of form `loop:(while:A, do:cond:try:B)`, this loop can run as a transaction machine.
-We can add an acceleration annotation to indicate transaction machine optimizations apply.
-Live coding is implied if this loop loads and evaluates programs.
+Glas programs use backtracking conditionals: every 'try' or 'while' clause is a transaction.
+A long-running top-level 0--0 arity loop of form `loop:(while:A, do:cond:try:B)` can run as a transaction machine.
+Annotations can indicate which transaction machine optimizations are expected.
+It is feasible to extend to higher arity by compiling the data stack into a collection of fine-grained transaction variables.

-We can also compile and extract binary executables based on transaction machines, though we might need to abandon the live connection to the Glas module system.
+Conveniently, a distinct evaluation mode is not required.
+We only need support for optimizations and a suitable effects API.
+A Glas command line verb could support transaction machines with live coding by loading Glas modules within the loop and implicitly watching for changes to loaded modules.

 ### Automated Testing